WomenPlusPlus/deploy-impact-23-shift-5/README.md

 ## Overview
 In this project, we have leveraged the power of Python-Django for the backend, creating a robust and extensible application framework.
 Our data is stored and managed efficiently in a PostgreSQL database hosted by Supabase, ensuring security and scalability.
 This combination allows us to deliver a high-performance, data-driven web application with a versatile and user-friendly interface, making it well-suited for a wide range of applications and industries.

 We've harnessed the power of Pony ORM to define and manage the underlying data structure efficiently.
-By creating Django models for personas, candidates, associations, and companies, we've established a strong foundation for our application.
+By creating Django models for the personas - candidates, associations, and companies, we've established a strong foundation for our application.
 Using Pony ORM's capabilities, we've also generated an entity relationship diagram, providing a visual representation of how our data entities are interconnected.
 Furthermore, we've integrated Supabase's API to handle user authentication, ensuring secure access to our application.

 ## ER diagrams